yulrun/yulrun.github.io/GodotGAS/2_the_editor_dashboard.md

 ![Tag Manager Panel](./images/attribute_set_manager.png)

 ### Where do they save?
 By default, the plugin saves generated Attribute Sets to `res://gas_attributes`.
-You can change this by clicking the **Settings Gear** in the Attribute panel and browsing for a new local directory in your project.
+You can change this by clicking the **Settings Tool Icon** in the Attribute panel next to the `Generate Script` button and browsing for a new local directory in your project.